These Coconut and Olive Oil Bergamot Revani cakes are moist, light as sponge, fluffy and the bergamot adds such an amazing aroma!

 - My mixer in Athens is not very powerful so I had to whisk the egg whites separately to make them into meringue.

-OLIVE OIL BERGAMOT REVANI
+OLIVE OIL BERGAMOT REVANI CAKE

-Changes I made to Revani:
+Changes I made to the Revani Cake:

 - Instead of butter I used a mild extra virgin olive oil.

-- I did not have much semolina left from the previous one and as we will soon be going back to Assini, I did not want to buy more and have leftover, so I added flour.
+- I did not have much semolina left from the previous one and as we will soon be going back to Athens, I did not want to buy more and have leftover, so I added flour.

 - I did not have coconut so I did not add it.